A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

-R-Bench~\citep{Wu2024EvaluatingAA} is a benchmark designed to evaluate relationship hallucinations, including relationship existence, spatial relationship and actions.
-While previous benchmarks pay limited attention to relationship hallucination, R-Bench is a large-scale benchmark (11,651 instances) specifically focused on relationship hallucinations.
-The benchmark is divided into two levels: image-level and instance-level.
-The former focuses on the existence of relationships, and the latter evaluates specific types of relationships.
-To construct the benchmark, a set of candidate relationships are extracted from MSCOCO~\citep{lin2014microsoft} using a scene graph parser.
-The images and corresponding descriptions are sourced from Nocaps~\citep{agrawal2019nocaps}.
-Based on the extracted relationships and Nocaps descriptions, LLM is used to generate YNQs.
-Experimental results reveal that VLMs are more prone to generating relationship hallucinations than object hallucinations, highlighting the need for targeted improvements in modeling relational reasoning.
+R-Bench~\citep{Wu2024EvaluatingAA} addresses the scarcity of relationship hallucination evaluations by introducing a large-scale benchmark (11,651 instances) covering existence, spatial relationships, and actions.
+It utilizes a hierarchical structure with image-level (existence) and instance-level (specific types) to to enable fine-grained analysis.
+Constructed using scene graph parsers on MSCOCO~\citep{lin2014microsoft} and LLM-generated YNQs based on Nocaps~\citep{agrawal2019nocaps}, R-Bench highlights the specific vulnerability of VLMs to relational reasoning errors.

-AutoHallusion~\citep{wu2024autohallusion} is an automated benchmark construction pipeline, designed to evaluate object existence and spatial relationship hallucinations.
-To induce object hallucinations in VLMs, AutoHallusion employs text prompts to probe the model's language priors (e.g., ``We have \{object1\} in the image.
-What is the object to insert/remove under the strategy X where we wish to...''), and then performs targeted image editing based on the model’s responses.
-AutoHallusion primarily utilizes three image editing induction strategies: abnormal object insertion, paired object insertion, and correlated object removal.
-Hallucination detection is performed by GPT-4V-Turbo, achieving an accuracy rate of 92.6\%.
-Experimental results show that AutoHallusion achieves hallucination induction success rates of 97.7\% on synthetic datasets and 98.7\% on real-world datasets.
-These results demonstrate that modifying image content based on VLM's language priors could increase hallucination rates.
+AutoHallusion~\citep{wu2024autohallusion} is an automated benchmark pipeline for evaluating object existence and spatial relationship hallucinations in VLMs.
+It uses text prompts to probe the model's language priors (\emph{e.g.}, ``We have \{object1\} in the image.
+What is the object to insert/remove under the strategy X where we wish to...'') and performs targeted image editing based on the responses.
+The pipeline employs three induction strategies: abnormal object insertion, paired object insertion, and correlated object removal.
+Hallucination detection with GPT-4V-Turbo achieves 92.6\% accuracy.
+Experiments show induction success rates of 97.7\% on synthetic datasets and 98.7\% on real-world datasets.
+AutoHallusion demonstrates that exploiting VLMs' language priors can amplify hallucination rates and provides a scalable method to systematically probe datasets for induced hallucinations.